sahir247/Google-Dorking-Tool/README.md

 - **No Results**: Some queries may not return results.
 Try modifying your search terms or using different operators.
 - **Performance Issues**: When generating many dorks in Auto mode, the application may take a moment to process.
 This is normal behavior.

+## License
+This project is licensed under the MIT License - a permissive open-source license that allows nearly unrestricted use, modification, and distribution of the code.
+Feel free to use it in your own projects!
+See the LICENSE file for more details.

+## Contributing

+We welcome contributions!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (git checkout -b feature-branch).
+3. Make your changes and commit (git commit -am 'Add new feature').
+4. Push to the branch (git push origin feature-branch).
+5. Open a pull request.

 ## Credits
 This tool was developed as an educational resource for security researchers, penetration testers, and IT professionals to understand the power and risks of Google dorking techniques.